Finding the right guitar effects software can be a real hassle.

 Simulanalog’s plugins don’t exactly look all that inspiring.

 But what they lack in beauty they make up for in tone!

 This bundle comes with three different distortion pedals, a phaser, and a modulation plugin.

 It’s definitely worth checking out.
 It’s free, after all!

 Conclusion: Guitar Effects Software

 There are plenty of great guitar effects programs out there today.
-But these are the best ones of 2019!
+These are the best ones of 2020: